sohailnasim1/Springboot-Token-Generation-Example/README.md

 **Example Response**

-The generated token is valid for 10 minutes
+The generated token was valid for 10 minutes after the creation time and is expired now.
 ```
 {
     "id": "ae1bbe02-4846-4583-9fea-ba2de7d7fc27",